DPM1997/TFGMecanography/TO DO LIST.md

 Modify all the icons to white and define the buttons things Modify all the letter to white
 Define the interactions with the letters
-Add the English dicctionary in the code
-Create code in ScriptBajada for the lenguages
 Design a custom keyboard
 Delete all the unused code in the Project
 Delete all the unused objets in the Project